MicrosoftEdge/action-issue-to-workitem/README.md

 The following environment variables need to be provided to the action:

 * `ado_token`: an [Azure Personal Access Token](https://docs.microsoft.com/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) with "read & write" permission for Work Item.
 * `github_token`: a GitHub Personal Access Token with "repo" permissions.
+You can use the automatic token secret that GitHub generates at the start of each workflow job: `"${{ secrets.GITHUB_TOKEN }}"`

 ## Example usage